Lead Capture

 Do not force a new caller to leave a voicemail and hope you remember to call back later.
 The winning sequence is: capture the call, confirm the business received it, collect job details, and text the owner immediately.

-Why missed calls hit trades businesses so hard
+Why missed calls hit owner-operators so hard

 Missed calls are expensive in the trades because the caller usually has intent right now.
 They are not casually researching software.
 They need a leak fixed, a breaker issue checked, an HVAC quote scheduled, a house cleaned before guests arrive, or an overgrown yard handled this week.